 It is one of the most popular meditation practices that begins with paying attention to breathing in order to focus on the present.
 It typically involves becoming aware of your breath, focusing on your thoughts and feelings and then accepting them without judgment.
 This acceptance allows you to acknowledge your thoughts and feelings without responding or reacting to them.
 Your aim is to just feel and let go.

-Mindfulness meditation for kids
+Mindfulness meditation for children

 Learning mindfulness meditation at an early age can give children a jump start to reaping its many benefits.
 It’s also easier to learn the practice as a young child because kids are generally more receptive to learning new skills and are already less judgmental, which gives them an edge to non-judgmental awareness.